afrut/learn-gcp/notes.md

 ### Dataproc
 - The number of master nodes cannot be changed once a cluster has been created.
 The cluster will have to be re-created.
+- **Secondary workers** are machines that are used only for processing and not storage.
+- Clusters can be created on a **sole tenant node** to keep the cluster's VMs physically separate from VMs in other projects.
+This addresses security and compliance concerns.
+- An **Autoscaling Policy** can be used to increase the size of the cluster by adding nodes.
+- In addition to the boot disk, **SSDs or solid state drives** can be added to VMs to improve read/write performance.
 - `FetchFailedException` is an error that occurs when shuffle data is lost, likely due to a node being decommissioned.
 - When creating a cluster, `dataproc:dataproc.scheduler.max-concurrent-jobs` can be set to limit the number of concurrent jobs.
 - **HDFS** is the Hadoop Distributed File System.
 It's a file system whose data is stored in a cluster of machines.